Octopus bimaculatus: Reproduction

-Most matings occur in May and June when water temperatures are rising, but they may mate throughout the year.
-Most females then lay their eggs between April and August.
-Mating ranges from 10 to 60 minutes long.
-During this time, the male extends a modified arm called the hectocotylus which transfers spermatophores to the female.
+Most matings occur in May and June when water temperatures are rising, and females then lay their eggs between April and August, though they can mate throughout the year.

+Mating usually takes between 10 and 60 minutes.
+During this time, the male extends a modified arm called the hectocotylus, which transfers spermatophores to the female.
 After the eggs are fertilized, the females lay their eggs in a sheltered area protected by rocks.

 The amount of eggs laid depends on the size on the female, but typically the number of eggs are very high, with the average being approximately 20,000 eggs, about 100 to 250 per strand.
 The larger females tend to lay more eggs than the smaller females.
 After the eggs are laid, the females stay to care for and protect the eggs until they hatch into planktonic larvae.
 Females tend to die during the process of watching over the eggs due to starvation and exhaustion.